 You say the word.
 They do the work.

 Example: an online product with a support inbox.
-Daily Power Loop = sort and prioritise the morning's emails, reply to the easy ones, kick off investigations on the hard ones, update docs where needed.
+Daily workflow = sort and prioritise the morning's emails, reply to the easy ones, kick off investigations on the hard ones, update docs where needed.
 Defined once.
 After that, it runs as a workflow — Agent Brain handles what you've approved for automation, surfaces the rest for a quick decision, and the support emails never pile up.

 Use Brain as your AI workstation.
 Or stay in your favourite LLM tool and pipe Brain through it.
 Either way, what you learn, decide, and remember follows you — device to cloud to device, federated.